beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_sensors_over_time_3230_3200}
-    \caption{This plot shows the sensor values over a longer period of time, similar to Figure \ref{fig:05_sensors_over_time_3230_30}.
+    \caption[short caption todo]{This plot shows the sensor values over a longer period of time, similar to Figure \ref{fig:05_sensors_over_time_3230_30}.
 Note that there are very brief spikes of acceleration interspersed with long periods of relatively stationary measurements.
 Also note that the orientation of the